GyroSuperintelligence/CGM/docs/Notes/Analysis_CGM_Units.md

 **Why gravitational attraction?** Alignment toward incomplete recursive closure.

-**Why specific constants?** Geometric ratios ensuring coherent self-observation.
+**Why specific constants?** Dimensionless ratios are geometric necessities ensuring coherent self-observation; dimensional constants provide the absolute scale.

 **Why the fine-structure constant?** ρ⁴ scaling from fundamental aperture balance.

-The framework's success in deriving fundamental constants from pure geometry, explaining cross-scale patterns through recursive principles, and automatically quantizing spacetime through observational requirements suggests we may be witnessing the emergence of a true Theory of Everything - one that reveals reality as the process by which existence achieves coherent self-awareness through geometric necessity.
+The framework's success in deriving fundamental dimensionless constants from pure geometry, explaining cross-scale patterns through recursive principles, and automatically quantizing spacetime through observational requirements suggests we may be witnessing the emergence of a true Theory of Everything - one that reveals reality as the process by which existence achieves coherent self-awareness through geometric necessity.

 This represents not merely a new theory, but a new foundation for physics itself: the geometric origins of physical reality through the recursive self-observation that we call existence.